daniel-isidro/master_kschool/master_class_27.md

 * Metrics are different between regression and classification

-* In k nearest neighbors, for multiple variables inputs, always normalize the vars to avoid different scales between them
+* In k nearest neighbors, for multiple variables inputs, always normalize the input features to avoid different scales between them

+* Having a **low MAE but a high RMSE** means we have several points that the model cannot predict well (outliers or not outliers).
+It makes sense using both metrics together